What is Rotary?

 - Members are expected to understand and seek to live by the Rotary Four-Way Test, which you can find at Rotary’s page on Guiding Principles.

-- You must complete at least four meetings within a two month period of time.
-We strongly recommend doing at least four weeks of meeting in a row, to make sure you are comfortable with making it a habit to attend the online meeting every week.
+- You must complete at least four meetings within a two month period.
+It’s best if those are in four consecutive weeks, to make sure you are comfortable with making it a habit to attend the online meeting every week.

 If nothing above has made you reconsider joining the club, then after finishing four weeks of proper attendance (which includes completing the attendance survey and leaving comments in the Disqus system), you are welcome to complete the application linked below.